turingschool/accelerated-mod-0/methods.md

 #  => nil (puts retuns nil, since puts is on the last line of the method, the return value of the method is nil)
 ```

 In the `add` example, the return value is an Integer or Float, based on what values were passed in as arguments.
 If 2 and 3 are passed in, the return value is 5.
-This is called an **implicit return**.
+This is called an implicit return.

 ```ruby
 def add(num1, num2)